nemster/radix_pump/README.md

 `<COMPONENT_ADDRESS>` is the address of the RadixPump component.
 `<COIN_ADDRESS>` is the resource address of the coin the user wants to receve information about.

-The method returns these information:
+The method returns a `PoolInfo` struct containing these information:
 - the amount of base coins in the coin pool.
 - the amount of coins in the pool.
 - the price of the last buy or sell operation.